 When considering buying a waterproof sleeping bag it’s the outer shell that is covered with a coating to make water droplets slide off rather than permeate.

 The problem is that perspiration tends to get trapped inside the sleeping bag, unlike a bag with a lighter shell fabric.
-The result is as the perspiration cools you will tend to feel colder in a waterproof sleeping bag than one without waterproofing as the insulation doesn’t trap heat as well.
+As the perspiration cools you tend to feel colder in a waterproof sleeping bag than one without waterproofing as the insulation doesn’t trap heat as well.

 The amount of perspiration varies between people but an average per night is around 700ml to one liter.
 Now this sounds like a huge amount but it spread over the whole area of the body, and for this reason sleeping bag linings must allow for wicking and breathability for comfort.

 The two most common fills for sleeping bags are synthetic and down.
 Down, however, becomes problematic when wet – it doesn’t insulate well and it dries off slowly.
 So if you’re looking for a sleeping bag that’s more waterproof, choose with with a synthetic fill.

 Weighing Up the Pros and Cons of Waterproofing